Hazaribagh district

-Hazaribagh district is one of the oldest districts of Jharkhand state, India and the district headquarter located in Hazaribagh town.
+Hazaribagh district is one of the oldest districts of Jharkhand state, India and the district headquarters is located in Hazaribagh town.
 It is located in the north east part of North Chotanagpur Division.
 The boundary of this district consists of districts of Gaya (BIHAR) and Koderma in the north, Giridih and Bokaro in the east, Ramgarh in the south and Chatra in the west.

 Etymology

 The district is named after its headquarters, the town of Hazaribagh.
 The name, Hazaribagh consists of two Persian words, hazar meaning "one thousand", and bagh meaning "garden" - so, the literal meaning of Hazaribagh is 'a city of one thousand gardens'.
 According to Sir John Houlton, a veteran British administrator, the town takes its name from the small villages of Okni and Hazari – shown in old maps as Ocunhazry.
 The last syllable in its name probably originated in a mango-grove, which formed a camping ground for troops and travellers marching along the ‘new military road’ from Kolkata to Varanasi, constructed in 1782 and the following years.